NegevTradeRoutesTerritory

 📚What We Know

 Surveys show Bronze and Iron Age tracks connecting Edom, Paran, and Beersheba.
 Later Nabatean usage layered atop earlier paths.
 Understanding the route network requires comparing trade overlays and territorial maps.
+The ancient roads of the Negev were not merely functional; they were vital arteries for commerce and communication that shaped the region's socio-political landscape.
+These routes facilitated the movement of goods, people, and ideas, linking the emerging Israelite settlements with neighboring territories and cultures.

 Explore the Full Context